ScribesZone/ScribesTools/sphinx/index.rst

 -------------

 An extensive documentation is available on the Sphinx_ and rst_ web sites.
-To learn rst_ different kind of resources are probably better:
+To learn rst_ different kinds of resources are probably better:

 *   **Examples**.
     The best way to learn rst_ is probably to look at the source of existing rst texts.
-For instance on ReadTheDocs_ the documentation usually include a link ``View Code``.
+For instance on ReadTheDocs_ the documentation usually include a link ``View Code`` on the top-left corner of each page.

 *   **Cheat Sheets**
     Here is a list of cheat sheets ordered approximatively by size.